-Trouble Getting into Windows 2000 or Advanced Options menu - If after several attempts you are unable to get into Windows 2000 or XP Safe Mode, turn off your machine.
+Trouble Getting into Windows 2000 or Advanced Options menu - If after several attempts you cannot get into Windows 2000 or XP Safe Mode, turn off your machine.
 When the computer is turned on the next time, Windows should notice that the computer did not successfully boot and give you the Safe Mode screen.

 Windows Advanced Options Menu